code block of the function that uses the parameters

 Pass by Value or by Reference

-In Python, passing arguments to functions is always done by value (that is, the function always receives a copy of the argument).
+In Python, passing arguments to functions is always done by value (meaning the function always receives a copy of the argument).

-But the behavior will be different if what we pass is a basic type or a reference.
+But the behavior will be different depending on whether we pass a basic type or a reference.

-- In a basic type, the invoked function will not be able to modify the argument it receives
+- For a basic type, the called function cannot modify the argument it receives

-- In a reference type, it will be able to modify the argument it receives.
+- For a reference type, it can modify the argument it receives.

-Let’s see this with an example.
+Let’s see it with an example.
 First, let’s see the behavior when we pass a basic type.
-For example, we pass an integer (int
+For example, we pass an integer (int) to the modify_number() function.

 Inside the function, we multiply the number by 2.
 This modification does not affect the original number outside the function.